 TPM needs to be enabled in the system’s motherboard.
 To do this, reboot or start your PC, and enter the UEFI/BIOS using your motherboard key combination to enter its UEFI/BIOS setup.

-For most systems, TPM settings should be located in the Security or Advanced tab.
+TPM settings should be located in the Security or Advanced tab for most systems.
 Once you find the setting, toggle to enable, then save your changes and exit.

 With TPM 2.0 enabled, you should be able to continue with installing or upgrading to Windows 11, if all other requirements are met.
 Alternatively, press Windows key + I to get to the Settings settings app, then select Update & Security > Windows Security > Device Security.
 Under the Security processor, confirm its Specification version is 2.0.